RadheyaM/p1-chess-space/README.md

 ### Known Bugs and Room For Improvement

  - No obvious bugs were found during the above testing process that could not be rectified.
- - Lighthouse testing revealed some areas for improvement in optimisation and best practice, but the solutions were deemed be outside the scope of this CSS and HTML focused project.
+ - Lighthouse testing revealed some areas for improvement in optimisation and best practice, but the solutions were deemed to be outside the scope of this CSS and HTML focused project.

 ## Deployment

 Within the Github respository window select the 'settings' tab menu and navigate to 'pages'.
 Select 'Branch: main' from the dropdown menu and execute.
-The site will be live in a matter of minutes, and the live URL will be displayed.
+The site will be live in a matter of minutes, and the live URL will be displayed on the same deployment page.
 Any changes made after deployment in the main branch will be added to the live site after they are committed and pushed to the Github repository.

 ## Credits
 ### Code